matze-dd/Tex2txt/README.md

 - without positional argument `texfile`: read standard input
 - option `--nums file`<br>
   file for storing original position numbers;
-  option --char not given: for each line of output text, the file contains a line with the estimated original line number;
+  if option --char not given: for each line of output text, the file contains a line with the estimated original line number;
   can be used later to correct line numbers in messages
 - option `--char`<br>
   activates character position tracking; if option --nums is given, then